Alexander Alekhine – undefeated World Chess Champion

-Let’s remember Alexander Alekhin – multiple winner of various international tournaments, fourth World Chess Champion, the only world champion who died undefeated.
+Let’s remember Alexander Alekhine – multiple winner of various international tournaments, fourth World Chess Champion, the only world champion who died undefeated.

 Man of the world – so you can say about many of today’s athletes.
 They constantly have to travel, they live in countries where they feel more comfortable and they can choose any place on the planet for training.

 However, in the Soviet Union it was extremely difficult to move abroad.